 Looking for walleye in Lake Pend Oreille?
 We've got you covered!

-Sure, the "Where's Wally?" books are fun, but let's play a more fun (and potentially lucrative) game called, "Where's Walleye?"
+Sure, the "Where's Waldo?" books are fun, but let's play a more fun (and potentially lucrative) game called, "Where's Walleye?"

 Walleye in Lake Pend Oreille were concentrated around spawning locations in the lake and the adjoining rivers throughout the month of April.